Country specific information - RationaleEpidemiological rationale for recommendations

 NaTHNaC country specific vaccine recommendations were based on the 2010, the World Health Organization (WHO) The Global Prevalence of Hepatitis A Virus Infection and Susceptibility publication which classifies countries with different burdens of Hepatitis A disease.
 For countries with a high burden of hepatitis A disease, the recommendation was for most travellers to receive Hepatitis A vaccine; vaccine was not recommended for low burden countries.

 For those countries with a burden of hepatitis A disease classified as “medium” or “low-medium”, the additional factor of sanitation levels in rural populations was considered to assess the need for a vaccine recommendation.

-Countries were divided into two groups based on the percentage of the rural population without access to improved sanitation as detailed in the WHO Progress on Drinking Water and Sanitation Report 2014:
+Vaccine was recommended for some travellers to a country, if the percentage of the rural population without access to improved sanitation was ≥ 80% as detailed in the WHO Progress on Drinking Water and Sanitation Report 2015.